Dezeabasili/Git_Practice_01/README.md

 # This is a practise.
-Learning Git and Git Hub
+Learning Git and Git Hub.
+Let's see how interesting it is